LASIK Surgery San Jose

 If astigmatism correction is necessary, it will be performed by the laser at the time of the LASIK.
 Astigmatism touch-ups (enhancement) may be performed either with the laser or with a small precision diamond surgical scalpel (astigmatic keratotomy – AK), or using the LenSx femtosecond laser.

-These are uncommon and include the following: inability to seat the suction ring and/or inadequate suction, incomplete microkeratome or femtosecond laser pass, irregular cap (flap), tearing of the flap, or entrance into the interior of the eye.
+Complications during the operation are uncommon and include the following: inability to seat the suction ring and/or inadequate suction, incomplete femtosecond laser pass, irregular flap or tearing of the flap.
 These may prevent us from performing LASIK or result in an inadequate flap requiring the procedure to be rescheduled in 3 to 6 months.
 This could result in astigmatism or inadequate correction.
-Less common is the creation of a free unhinged cap (which requires suturing back in place) or loss of the cap (very unusual).
-If the cap is lost, a partial or full-thickness corneal transplant would be required weeks to months following the cap loss.
+Less common is the creation of a free unhinged cap (which requires suturing back in place) or loss of the flap (very unusual).
+If the flap is lost, a partial or full-thickness corneal transplant would be required weeks to months following the flap loss.
 Vision without glasses or contacts is generally poor following these complications.
 A few cases in many millions of procedures have resulted in blindness from disruption of the blood supply to the optic nerve or retina.

 Possible laser-related complications include decentered ablation (the treatment area is decentered), or improper focus by the patient on the target device.
 These can cause under corrections, overcorrections, and astigmatism, which could require additional surgical corrections (laser or astigmatic keratotomy) and quite possibly result in loss of best correctable visual acuity, glare, ghost images, double vision, and halos, which cannot be corrected.
 Generally, a decentered ablation cannot be corrected surgically and results in the need to wear a gas permeable contact lens.